SumeetKul/nnetfix/README.md

     * Generate a trainingset which is saved as an hdf5 file the datasets directory.
     * Process the data and Train a multi-layered perceptron neural network on the trainingset.
     * Save the model using pickle for later use.
-    * [Under Development] use the model to reconstruct the glitch-affected portion of a real GW event if provided in the label.
+    * Use the model to reconstruct the glitch-affected portion of a real GW event as provided in the label.
+The reconstructed frames (in additon to ones which have the glitch part gated) are saved in the given output directory.
 3. To test the model on injections, open 'injection_stats.py' and add the desired injection parameters.
 This will evaluate the model performance on the injections based on metrics such as reconstruction of SNR, the chi-squared test etc.